eslint/eslint/docs/src/rules/no-async-promise-executor.md

 <!--RECOMMENDED-->

-Disallows using an async function as a Promise executor.

 The `new Promise` constructor accepts an *executor* function as an argument, which has `resolve` and `reject` parameters that can be used to control the state of the created Promise.
 For example:

 ```js